‘The Bachelor’ Spoilers: Order Of Eliminations After Episode 7 For Nick Viall

 The list of available ladies is being cut down as each week goes by, and things are actually being made much more difficult for Nick Viall on The Bachelor.
 Sending home some of the contestants who he didn’t know very well was easy.
 Sending home those he has developed a relationship with is very hard.
-Still, some have to go and the rose ceremony eliminations have to be done so that he can find “the one.”
+Still, some have to go, and the rose ceremony eliminations have to be done so that he can find “the one.”

 Please let it be known that there are possible spoilers ahead for the new and current season of The Bachelor starring Nick Viall.
 If you don’t want to know them, stop reading now.